-In real-world terms, digitalization is effectively helping to track and trace shipments of the COVID-19 vaccine.1 Transporters have greater visibility into where shipments are headed, when they’re expected to arrive, who will receive them, when they were received, and, importantly, whether required temperatures were kept consistent throughout the shipping process.
+In real-world terms, digitalisation is effectively helping to track and trace shipments of the COVID-19 vaccine.1 Transporters have greater visibility into where shipments are headed, when they’re expected to arrive, who will receive them, when they were received, and, importantly, whether required temperatures were kept consistent throughout the shipping process.
 Another example is the launch of an innovative road transportation initiative by DHL where the company is looking to deploy more than 10,000 IoT-enabled trucks in India by 2028.
-Based on the testing phase, these trucks—enabled by IoT technology and data-driven insights for route optimization—will reduce the transit time by up to 50% vs. the traditional trucking industry.
-They will also provide more than 95% reliability with ease of use, end-to-end consignment visibility, temperature-controlled capabilities, and real-time tracking.2 Companies utilizing instantaneous information can monitor and improve shipments by rerouting trucks, moving delivery warehouses, shifting personnel, or reallocating resources, among other options.
+Based on the testing phase, these trucks—enabled by IoT technology and data-driven insights for route optimisation—will reduce the transit time by up to 50% vs. the traditional trucking industry.
+They will also provide more than 95% reliability with ease of use, end-to-end consignment visibility, temperature-controlled capabilities, and real-time tracking.2 Companies utilising instantaneous information can monitor and improve shipments by rerouting trucks, moving delivery warehouses, shifting personnel, or reallocating resources, among other options.

 We are finding a growing maturity in this pillar.
 According to our survey, 81% of respondents currently are or planning to harness new types of datasets to improve analytics.
-We examined the types of data sources that shipping organizations are employing for stronger insights, control, and visibility into their supply chains, and where that data is helping global movers create value.
+We examined the types of data sources that shipping organisations are employing for stronger insights, control, and visibility into their supply chains, and where that data is helping global movers create value.
 Figure 2 shows that players are looking to find value across all types of data.
 We found that different segments are gravitating toward specific data sources.
 For example, large integrated players are more likely to be actively using end-to-end customer point-of-sale data, while last-mile providers gravitate toward employing traffic data and connected warehouses.

 This applies to different supply chain functions, as well.
-For example, through real-time tracking, AI can help find an item stuck in the supply chain and offer route optimization to “unstick” it.
+For example, through real-time tracking, AI can help find an item stuck in the supply chain and offer route optimisation to “unstick” it.
 If a delivery isn’t progressing or something appears “off” in demand forecasting, an intelligent network can make alternate choices (e.g., more or fewer orders) on inventory management in real time.
 For example, as part of its “Lightweight Inventory” strategy, Zara employs RFID technology on garment tags.
 The tags are activated when products enter a storage center and are deactivated when products are sold.
 This helps Zara understand the flow of products, automate the inventory management process, and obtain real-time data.3

 Early technology adopters provide a glimpse into tomorrow’s higher-performing supply chains.
 Our research shows that AI and ML are among the key enablers that help optimize critical supply chain functions.
 For example, UPS developed the ORION algorithm, which is “a complex algorithm that could quickly solve complex routing problems.”
 This dynamic routing program helps UPS “save about 100 million miles per year.
 That's a reduction of 10 million gallons of fuel consumed.
 It also reduces carbon dioxide emissions by about 100,000 metric tons.”4

 However, adoption of cognitive technology is still maturing.
 In fact, only 40% of survey respondents said they are actively using AI, which signifies that adoption of cognitive technologies still has a long way to go.
 Figure 3 shows that those players who adopt cognitive technology are looking to find value across all supply chain functions and capabilities.
-The top function (supply chain tracking) is 10% more likely to generate value for players than the bottom function (cold-chain optimization).
+The top function (supply chain tracking) is 10% more likely to generate value for players than the bottom function (cold-chain optimisation).

 For example, once a company implements and engages a state-of-the-art AI network, it can generate volumes of data that should be stored in the cloud.
 This, in turn, can expose the company to cyber risk.
 Also, new technology implementations will require staff training in these new technologies.
 Our research reveals that companies are already thinking about potential challenges.
 Just over four in 10 survey respondents cited investing in legacy IT to improve insights/analytics capabilities.
-Some organizations are leveraging significant analytical and computing capabilities in unique ways, including National Air Traffic Services (NATS) in the United Kingdom.
-NATS collaborated with Deloitte to develop Performance Optimizer, a fast simulation and predictive analytics tool for airspace analysis.
+Some organisations are leveraging significant analytical and computing capabilities in unique ways, including National Air Traffic Services (NATS) in the United Kingdom.
+NATS collaborated with Deloitte to develop Performance Optimiser, a fast simulation and predictive analytics tool for airspace analysis.
 The tool enables NATS to gain a deeper understanding of the capacity constraints and the likely outcome of a range of flow management measures available to the operations team.
 The tool leverages cutting-edge simulation engineering and data science capabilities to inform postoperations analysis.
 This enables users to quickly simulate “what-if” scenarios and evaluate the impacts of alternatives.

 Our data also showed that 38% of respondents are looking to the cloud as datasets grow in complexity, and similarly, 38% said they are taking steps to safeguard new data streams to prepare for cyber risks.
-From a talent perspective, organizations recognize the need to work with employees to prepare for looming changes.
+From a talent perspective, organisations recognize the need to work with employees to prepare for looming changes.
 Some 81% are currently investing in—or believe they should invest in—employee training and upskilling to prepare to work with new analytics platforms.

 Our survey found that nearly 80% of those executives we surveyed are currently investing in or planning to invest in holistic decision-making capabilities.
-However, we know that there is no one-size-fits-all solution—or even a set of solutions—that works for every organization.
-A lot depends on the size of the business and where an organization plays within the overall transportation supply chain ecosystem.
+However, we know that there is no one-size-fits-all solution—or even a set of solutions—that works for every organisation.
+A lot depends on the size of the business and where an organisation plays within the overall transportation supply chain ecosystem.
 As such, large integrated players will have different critical needs than logistics providers.

-While digitalization is accelerating, we are still witnessing a growing digital divide.
-According to our research, 50% of large, integrated players are digitalizing the value chain and looking to new data sources for insights.
+While digitalisation is accelerating, we are still witnessing a growing digital divide.
+According to our research, 50% of large, integrated players are digitalising the value chain and looking to new data sources for insights.
 This signals a growing maturity in this pillar.
 However, adoption falls significantly (13%) among smaller-sized players.
 In the end, as companies advance their operations toward a new normal, we believe they should consider connected community and holistic decision-making—as well as intelligent automation.

 In our next article, we will investigate our final pillar, intelligent automation, where we will discuss how automation can create new opportunities for humans and machines to work together to help achieve the maximum value from holistic decision-making.